RackHD/RackHD/test/fit_tests/config/README.md

 ## Test config files:

-All test config files must reside in the config directory.
+All test config files must reside in a config directory under fit_tests.

-There are two required files: config/global_config.json and config/stack_config.json.
+'config/global_config.json' is the master config file and is required.
+An alternate config directory may be specified at the command line using run_tests.py -config xxx .
+The config parameter specifies a directory not a file!

+'config/stack_config.json' is an optional file to specify the parameters for a set of test bed 'stacks'.
+Stack labels are specified at the command line using run_tests_py -stack xxx .

 ## Global config file:

 The global config file specifies operating parameters and test environment.

+Sample global_config.json file:

     {
       "credentials": { # section for all usernames and passwords